HigherOrderCO/Kind/SYNTAX.md

 }
 ```

 Declares an inductive algebraic datatype.
-A datatype starts with the `type`
+A simple datatype starts with the `type`
-keyword, followed by its name, followed by any number parameters ("static
+keyword, followed by its name, followed by any number of parameters ("static
-polymorphic types"), followed by, optionally, `~` and any number of indices
-("dynamic polymorphic types").
-Then, inside `{}`, it is followed by any number
+polymorphic types").
+Inside `{}` follows any number
-of constructors.
-Each constructor is followed by its fields, then, optionally,
+of constructors, each one is followed by its fields.
-`~` and its concrete indices.

 As an example, the following type, in Haskell: